lisper99/cl-sandbox/README.md

 underlying implementation.
 This should work without any problems.
 A few functions are still missing.

-The constracts is work in progress.
+The contracts is work in progress.
 Requires more testing.
 Main question at this moment is how to implement `open-file-p`.

 The test case generator works, but is still basic.